-We usually love having visitors on our campus, but due to COVID-19, we are temporarily restricting visitor access.
-Where possible please arrange to meet virtually.
+We love having visitors on our campus, but due to COVID-19, there is guidance we need you to follow.
+Please also consider if you could meet online.

 - Make sure that you have an appointment with a member of staff before you arrive on campus and that they have completed a Visitor Register Form.

-Otherwise, please meet your host or their representative at the entrance to one of the main University buildings, the online campus maps may be useful if navigating the campuses for the first time.
+Please come to the reception desk to meet your host, unless your host has made arrangements to welcome you at a different location on-site.
+The online campus maps may be useful if navigating the campuses for the first time.

-Your host will advise you of any additional local guidance, and normal health and safety including emergency arrangements .
+Your host will advise you of any additional local guidance, and normal health and safety guidance including emergency arrangements.

 Some facilities on campus (such as the Chapel, Library and Food Court), require you to check in using the NHS Test & Trace app and the displayed QR codes.
 Manual registers are available for those who cannot access the app.

 Our campuses are across Kent, but are easy to travel to by train, bus or car, and easy information including campus maps are here.